Welcome to Camp!

 Water Safety Test

-The last leg on the Great Orientation Adventure is at the pool for a swim check with our lifeguards — it’s how we make sure everyone stays safe and confident around water.
+Swing by the Pool for a swim safety check with our lifeguards — it’s how we make sure everyone stays safe and is confident around water.

 The Power of a Confident Goodbye

 One of the most powerful ways you can support your camper on Opening Day is by giving them the gift of independence — right from the start.
-We kindly ask that families keep their visit to about one hour after arrival.
+We kindly ask that families keep their visit to no more than two hours after arrival.
 We totally understand the urge to linger (those goodbye hugs can be hard!), but we’ve seen time and again that shorter goodbyes lead to smoother transitions.

 A long farewell can actually make it harder for campers to dive into those first important connections, settle into their cabin, and start feeling like part of the community.
 Your confidence in them goes a long way — when they see you trust the journey, they’ll feel ready to jump in.
 Thank you for helping us create the space for campers to grow, connect, and thrive from day one!